Digestive Myths Slideshow

 Myth: You'd Know If You Had Cancer

-Colon cancer often has no symptoms at all until its later stages, which makes early detection so important.
-After age 50, routine colorectal screening should include fecal occult blood tests annually, a flexible sigmoidoscopy every five years, and a colonoscopy every 10 years.
+Colon cancer often has no symptoms until its later stages, which makes early detection so important.
+In general, most people at average risk should start getting tested at age 50.
+Routine colorectal checks should include fecal tests each year, a flexible sigmoidoscopy every 5 years, a CT scan of the colon every 5 years, or a colonoscopy every 10 years.
+Talk to your doctor about which one is right for you.

-Myth: Colonoscopies Are Dreadful
+Myth: Colonoscopies Are Terrible

 Myth: Heartburn?
 Sleep Sitting Up